emile-bernard/OpenCV-Mp4/README.md

 # OpenCV-Mp4
-This project contains a basic python script to running opencv-python with a mp4 file.
+This project contains a basic python script to run opencv-python with an mp4 file.

 ## Previews